fjahr/lightning-mw/11-payment-encoding.md

 # Human-Readable Part

 The human-readable part of a Lightning invoice consists of two sections:
-1. `prefix`: `ln` + BIP-0173 currency prefix (e.g. `lnbc` for bitcoin mainnet, `lntb` for bitcoin testnet and `lnbcrt` for bitcoin regtest)
+1. `prefix`: `ln` + currency prefix
 1. `amount`: optional number in that currency, followed by an optional `multiplier` letter.
-The unit encoded here is the 'social' convention of a payment unit -- in the case of Bitcoin the unit is 'bitcoin' NOT satoshis.
+The unit encoded here is the 'social' convention of a payment unit

 The following `multiplier` letters are defined: